sjbylo/container-workshop/02-run-an-image/README.md

 Workshop contents: https://github.com/sjbylo/container-workshop

+---
-Something you might like to try if you have time ...
+Optionally, you might like to try ...

 Let's try and show what a container, running as root, could do if the container might be misconfigured by mistake.